See Bronx Zoo Like a Local: Top Tips for a Great Visit with Kids

 With the opening of its African Plains exhibit in 1941, the Bronx Zoo was the first zoo in the country to create an environment that closely resembles the native animals' natural habitat.
 Rather than cages, animals—including predators and prey—roam on relatively open terrain.
 Lions, wild dogs, zebras, gazelles, and other animals share the same habitat, safely separated by cleverly designed and hidden moats.
 This design remains today, having paved the way for similar, more humane practices in zoos across the nation.

 Architecture buffs will appreciate many areas of the zoo that are officially designated as landmarks, including the Rainey Gate entrance on Fordham Road and the entire area beyond, all the way to the far end of Astor Court.
 This includes Rockefeller Fountain (more on that below).
-And just outside the World of Darkness (which closed years ago), you'll find a unique historic landmark—Rocking Stone, which dates back to the Ice Age!
-Weighing 30 tons and reaching about 7 feet high, it's an interesting glimpse into our ancient past.
+A unique historic landmark at the zoo, the Rocking Stone, even dates back to the Ice Age!
+Weighing 30 tons and reaching about 7 feet high, it's a glimpse into our ancient past.

 Generous ticket discounts are available for active-duty or reserve members of the military and undergraduate students.
-You can often score a one-time discount by signing up for its email newsletter online, and, of course, if you plan to visit often, becoming a member can save you money.
-Also, signing up for the IDNYC card (residents only) will score you a FREE membership to the zoo if you are not already a member.
+You can often score a one-time discount by signing up for the zoo's email newsletter online, and, of course, if you plan to visit often, becoming a member can save you money.
+Also, signing up for the IDNYC card (NYC residents only) entitles you to a FREE membership to the zoo if you are not already a member.
 Or visit for free.
 General admission is waived for the public every Wednesday, though this does not include the additional fees for select exhibits and experiences.

 The Bronx Zoo is located at 2300 Southern Boulevard.
-It is open seven days a week year round, and is easily accessible via public transit.
+It is open seven days a week year-round and is easily accessible via public transit.
 Follow the signs (and strollers) as you exit the subway.
 Check the zoo's website for details on hours and admission.
 Treetop Adventure can be accessed without paying zoo admission if you use the Bronx River entrance; check the website for ticket information.

 Top image: Children's Zoo.
 Unless otherwise noted, all photos by the author.